Comparisons12 min read

 • 100% uptime SLA — One of the few budget hosts that actually puts this in writing

-• Email hosting — Private Email add-on is competitive and reasonably priced
+• Email hosting — Private Email add-on is competitive and easy on the wallet

 Best For

-Budget-conscious users, freelancers managing multiple client sites, developers who want cPanel familiarity, and anyone who wants their domain and hosting under one clean roof without getting upsold every 30 seconds.
+Budget-conscious users, freelancers managing multiple client sites, developers who want cPanel access, and anyone who wants their domain and hosting under one roof without getting upsold every 30 seconds.

 Namecheap Pricing (2026 Approximate)